Enter the total lift force, air density, coefficient of lift, and wing surface area into the calculator to determine the stall speed of an aircraft.

 What does stall speed mean?
 A stall speed is defined as the velocity of an aircraft in which the lift force becomes equal to the force of gravity.

 What does increase stall speed mean?

-An increase in stall speed typically means that the aircraft wants you to increase the stall speed by change either the lift force, surface area of wings, or coefficient of lift.
-This is all typically done be changing flight angle or the wing flaps.
+An increase in stall speed typically means that the aircraft wants you to increase the stall speed by a change either the lift force, surface area of wings, or coefficient of lift.
+This is all typically done by changing flight angles or the wing flaps.

 Is stall speed affected by altitude?

-Yes, stall speed is affected by altitude because the stall speed is direction correlated to air density, and the density of air changes with altitude which can be seen in this Air Density Calculator.
+Yes, the stall speed is affected by altitude because the stall speed is directly correlated to air density and the density of air changes with altitude which can be seen in this Air Density Calculator.

 Does stall speed increase with altitude?

 Since we know that the density of air decreases with altitude and from the formula V = SQRT ( L / (Cl * p * S ), we see that density is inversely proportional to stall speed we can say that stall speed does increase with an increase in altitude.

 Stall Speed Example

 - Next, determine air density.